phcompeau/biological_modeling_course/_pages/motifs/motifs_tutorial_oscillators.md

 | Z, | Z’ | 2e2 |
 {: text-align: center;"}

-NOTE: Some molecules require an apostrophe or a comma.
-This represents the orientation of the molecule in space and is very important to the reactions!

-Go to *CellBlender > Plot Output Settings* to set up a plot as follows:
+Go to `CellBlender > Plot Output Settings` to build a plot as follows:

 ![image-center](../assets/images/motifs_norm6.png){: .align-center}

-1. Click on the plus button
+1. Click on the `+` button.
-2. Set the molecule name as X
+2. Set the molecule name as `X`.
-3. Ensure “World” is selected
+3. Ensure `World` is selected.
-4. Make sure “Java Plotter” is selected
+4. Ensure `Java Plotter` is selected.
-5. Ensure “One Page, Multiple Plots” is selected
+5. Ensure `One Page, Multiple Plots` is selected.
-6. Ensure “Molecule Colors” is selected
+6. Ensure `Molecule Colors` is selected.

 Repeat the above steps for the following molecules.